gopro/labs/docs/control/imutrigger/README.md

 ![Feedback](feedback.jpg)

-**Compatibility:** Labs enabled HERO7-13, MAX and BONES
+**Compatibility:** Labs enabled HERO7-13, MAX/2, BONES and MISSION Series

-updated: Sept 10, 2024
+updated: May 22, 2026

 [More features](..) for Labs enabled cameras